Remotsensei/SK_training/Section4.md

 ![image](https://github.com/Remotsensei/SK_training/assets/127943691/c876c50d-b152-4542-84d4-ce76cc655a51)

 2. In the flow analysis window, enter a description and check that the geometry file and flow data are correctly selected.
 Then select the modeling features or programs (geometry preprocessor, unsteady flow simulation, sediments, post-processor, flood mapping).
-You must also define the simulation start and end times and the calculation properties (calculation interval, output hydrograph interval, output map interval, and output file).
+You must also define the simulation start and end times [24nov 2022 at 00:00 to 24 Nov 2022 at 23:00] and the calculation properties (calculation interval, output hydrograph interval, output map interval, and output file).

 ![image](https://github.com/Remotsensei/SK_training/assets/127943691/c77d71a1-d1f4-469a-81bd-d1dc78d7c26e)